 In the 1960s and 1970s, Pedro Joaquin Chamorro, publisher of Nicaragua’s leading newspaper, La Prensa, was the chief opponent of the Somoza dictatorship.
-Chamorro had guts and he put his neck on the line to get his editorials out.
+Chamorro put his life on the line to get his editorials out.

-The journalist had spent time behind bars for writing pieces critical of the government.
+The reporter had spent time behind bars for writing pieces critical of the government.

 In a 1975 letter to dictator Anastasio Somoza, Chamorro wrote, “I am waiting with a clear conscience, and a soul at peace, for the blow you are to deliver.”
 Sure enough.
 On 10 January 1978, Chamorro was blown away by shotgun blasts as he left work.

-On Carlos’ desk is a small plastic vial containing his father’s blood, a reminder that there’s nothing free about free speech.
+On his desk is a small plastic vial containing his father’s blood, a reminder there’s nothing free about free speech.

 Care to hear some music from Nicaragua?

-Your choice: You can read this post in silence … or be ‘transported’ magically to Nicaragua … with the help of two fine instrumentals from the CD: Nicaragua Presente … Music From Nicaragua Libre.
+Your choice: You can read this post in silence … or be ‘transported’ magically to Central America with the help of two fine instrumentals from the CD: Nicaragua Presente … Music From Nicaragua Libre.
 En Sueno, the first tune, is a melancholy number that runs just over three minutes.
 The second, La Dansa Del Cielo, is more upbeat.
 It is just under three minutes.

 Both are available on iTunes, which is where I snagged them.

 The Sandinista movement began in the early 1960s at a respected university in Nicaragua’s former capital, historical Leon, northwest of Managua.
 The National University of Nicaragua had a reputation as ‘the birthplace of ideas.’

-One light bulb moment for the students was that life for the average Nicaraguan would be a heck of a lot better if the Somoza family was shown the door.
+A light bulb moment for the students was that life for the average Nicaraguan would likely be a lot better if the Somoza family was shown the door.

 The students then formed a political group, naming it ‘Sandinista’ in memory of Augusto Sandino, the popular rebel who fought American troops in Nicaragua in the 1920s and 30s.